factualaudio/factualaudio/hugo/content/post/interference.md

 {{% figure "plots/point-sources-amplitude" "Two point sources, amplitude map with spreading" %}}

+We can also look at this phenomenon from the perspective of wave propagation by examining the evolution of local sound pressure over time.
+Paul Falstad’s excellent [simulator][] can be used to [do just that][simulation].

 # Transient sound field

 In the example above, we’ve determined that interference occurs because the sound from one of the sources arrives 2 milliseconds later than the sound from the other source.
 I then showed the resulting sound field *after* the sound from both sources has traversed the whole area, and the sound field has stabilized: this is called the *[steady state][]*.
 This begs the question: what about the *[transient state][]*, i.e. the window of time just before the sound from the second source arrives at the listener?